-13.2.TRIENNIAL RE-EXAMINATIONS
+15.2.
+TRIENNIAL RE-EXAMINATIONS

-- 13.2.1.
+15.2.1.
 Elderly/disabled households with stable income sources that are limited to Social Security benefits, Supplemental Security Income (SSI), Social Security Disability (SSD), and pensions, will have their income recertified every third year, rather than annually.
-An annual recertification may be requested within 10 days of notification that an annual recertification is not required. - 13.2.2.
-Triennial recertifications will be conducted through the mail.
-Upon receipt of the mail-in documentation, RHA staff will review each item of information applicable to the household including, but not limited to, household composition, income and asset information, eligibility for standard medical deduction and childcare expenses.
-Staff will mail the household an estimate of the tenant rent, subject to verification, and the effective date.
+An annual recertification may be requested within 14 days of notification that an annual recertification is not required.

+15.2.2.
+Triennial recertifications will be conducted through the mail or electronically.
+Upon receipt of the recertification documentation, RHA staff will review each item of information applicable to the household including, but not limited to, household composition, income and asset information, eligibility for standard medical deduction and childcare expenses.
+Staff will send the household an estimate of the tenant rent, subject to verification, and the effective date.

-13.3.INTERIM RE-EXAMINATIONS
+15.3.INTERIM RE-EXAMINATIONS